 - A whole life policy can receive dividends.
 Dividends are determined by the company’s board of directors each year and are not guaranteed.
-When a dividend is payable, you may choose to take it in cash, use it to purchase more insurance or to pay or reduce your premiums.
+When a dividend is payable, you may choose to take it in cash, use it to purchase more insurance, or to pay or reduce your premiums.
 The dividend a policy earns fluctuates from year to year and is not guaranteed.

-- When you die, the company will pay your beneficiaries the death benefit, the face amount of the policy less any outstanding loans or withdrawals.
+- When you die, the company will pay your beneficiaries the death benefit, which is the face amount of the policy less any outstanding loans or withdrawals.
 This money is generally received by the beneficiaries free from federal income tax.

 Employee’s Whole Life insurance means…

-- Permanent protection, that can never be canceled as long as premiums are paid.
+- Permanent protection that can never be canceled as long as premiums are paid.